uclasystem/VQPy/README.md

         return self.infer('license_plate', {'license_plate': 'openalpr'})
 ```

 And if we are interested in the closest person to each of the `Baggage` object, we can declare a `closest_person` property as below.
-The `track_id` and `tlbr` of all `Person` are passed as argument accordingly.
+The `track_id` and `tlbr` of all `Person` objects are passed as argument accordingly.

 ```python
 class Person(vqpy.VObjBase):